116 Fifth Avenue North, Nashville, TN 37219

 The camera policy for shows at the Ryman is set by the event promoter or performer.
 Please check your ticket to see if the policy is listed.
 If photography is allowed, you may bring in a digital, disposable or 35mm camera.
 Professional cameras with detachable or telephoto lenses are prohibited.

 During Self-Guided tours of the Ryman, cameras are allowed.
 Cameras, however, are not permitted at anytime during the Backstage Tour.

 No coat check is available at this time.

 CODE OF CONDUCT

-We ask all guests to be respectful of others around them.
+We ask all guests to be respectful of those around them.
 Any guest who interferes with the enjoyment of another individual during an event is subject to immediate ejection from the building.
 If you are asked to leave the building and do not comply, we reserve the right to involve Metro Police.

 Standing on pews or any other building structures is not permitted and may result in ejection from the event.
 Standing in aisles and doorways also is prohibited.

-Prohibited items include: weapons, oversized bags, outside food and beverage, cans, bottles, alcohol, drugs, laser pens, masks, laptops, musical instruments (with the exception for the usage during Make A Record), video cameras, monopods, tripods, audio recording devices (unless special permission is granted and/or “taper” tickets are offered to the ticket buyer) and cameras with telephoto or zoom lenses.
+Prohibited items include: weapons, oversized bags, backpacks, outside food and beverage, cans, bottles, alcohol, drugs, laser pens, masks, laptops, musical instruments (with the exception for the usage during Make A Record), video cameras, monopods, tripods, audio recording devices (unless special permission is granted and/or “taper” tickets are offered to the ticket buyer) and cameras with telephoto or zoom lenses.
 Tennessee state law prohibits smoking at the Ryman and federal law prohibits ignition of an open flame in a National Historic Landmark.

 (615) 889-3060 or visit our contact page to reach a specific department.